The Biden administration proposes new rules to push insurers to boost mental health coverage | Politics

 The rules, if finalized, would force insurers to study patient outcomes to ensure the benefits are administered equally, taking into account their provider network and reimbursement rates and whether prior authorization is required for care.

-The Democratic president's administration says it's aiming to address issues such as insurers enabling nutritional counseling for diabetes patients but making it more difficult for those with eating disorders.
+“Too many Americans still struggle to find and afford the care they need,” the White House said in an emailed statement.
+The Democratic president's administration said it's aiming to address issues such as insurers enabling nutritional counseling for diabetes patients but making it more difficult for those with eating disorders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)